-NHS South Kent Coastal CCG comprises a group of dedicated healthcare professionals responsible for deciding what services are provided, by whom and where.
+NHS South Kent Coast CCG (Clinical Commissioning Group) comprises a group of dedicated healthcare professionals responsible for deciding what NHS services are provided, by whom and where.
 By listening to and responding to the views and needs of the population, we aim to make South Kent Coast a happier, healthier place in which to live.

-The CCG has control of the £253m allocated by the Department of Health for spending on:
+The CCG has control from the Department of Health for spending on:

 Find out more about our main providers below:

-Our Annual Operating Plan (AOP) outlines our vision and values, and responds to the priorities identified by our member practices, public and wider community.
+Our plans, reports and strategies outlines our vision and values, and responds to the priorities identified by our member practices, public and wider community.

 The budget does not include the care provided by GPs themselves or their practice staff.
 Along with some specialist healthcare, services for service personnel, offenders and those in need of secure mental health facilities, is commissioned by the NHS Commissioning Board.